Sa-Mc/portfolio/README.md

-# ToastedToast Portfolio
+# SamMc's Portfolio

-The official portfolio of ToastedToast/Toastify.
-Built with Astro, Tailwind CSS, and Daisy UI.
+Made with Astro, Tailwind, and DaisyUI